Skip to content

 Walking around the Old Town

-There isn’t really anything else to do besides strolling in its cute little alleys, spending some time in one of the many nice coffee shops, or eating in one of the good restaurants.
-But people who visit Baisha are not really looking for a lot of action anyway.
+There isn’t anything else to do besides strolling in its cute little alleys, spending some time in one of the many excellent coffee shops, or eating in one of the good restaurants.
+But people who visit Baisha are not looking for much action anyway.

 The Naxi culture and writing

-Before becoming part of the Yuan empire (under Kublai Khan 1271-1368) Baisha was the capital of the Naxi Kingdom.
-Interestingly Naxi literally means “Black People” probably because they are very dark-skinned due to the high elevation where they live.
+Before becoming part of the Yuan empire (under Kublai Khan 1271-1368), Baisha was the capital of the Naxi Kingdom.
+Interestingly, Naxi means “Black People,” probably because they are dark-skinned due to the high elevation where they live.
 You can learn a bit more about their culture here.

 Over 1000 years ago, the Naxi created a unique written language that uses pictograms.
-Today it’s the only language in the world that still uses hieroglyphs (a total of about 1,400 pictures are used).
-You’ll see their characters everywhere around Lijiang but very few people are able to read them.
+Today, it’s the only language in the world still using hieroglyphs (composed of about 1,400 pictures).
+You’ll see their characters everywhere around Lijiang, but few people can read them.
 It has become more of a marketing strategy than a real need for people to use this writing.
-Regardless I think it’s pretty cool, and it’s always a good idea to preserve this heritage.
+Regardless, it’s pretty cool, and preserving this heritage is always a good idea.

 The most famous text is a Dongba manuscript about the Creation.
 Dongba were the Naxi shamans.
-Ancient copies of this text can be found in Lijiang and in some American universities.
-On August 30, 2003, the Dongba classical literature was accepted as a written world heritage by UNESCO.
+Ancient copies of this text can be found in Lijiang and some American universities.
+On August 30, 2003, UNESCO accepted the Dongba classical literature as a written world heritage.

-Dongba had a very important role in the Naxi culture because they were the custodian of the written language and were mediators between the people and the world of the spirits.
+Dongba had a vital role in the Naxi culture because they were the written language’s custodians and mediators between the people and the world of the spirits.
 This religion originates from the Tibetan cult called Bon.
 You can find more info about the Bon religion here.

 Torch Festival

 One of the sacred celebrations of the Naxi people is the Torch Festival, and it’s also celebrated by the Yi, Bai, Hani, Lisu, Lahu, and Pumi ethnic groups.
-The festival falls between the 24th day and the 26th day of the sixth lunar month.
+The festival falls between the 24th and 26th days of the sixth lunar month.

-During the festival, huge torches of tied dry pine and lightwood are erected in all the villages, with smaller torches placed in front of the door of each household.
+During the festival, vast torches of tied dry pine and lightwood are erected in all the villages, with smaller torches placed in front of the door of each household.

 The origins of this celebration are a bit unclear.
 According to some, this festival was one of the two yearly Star Returning Festivals.
 Other legends say the Torch Festival includes the idea of offering sacrifices to deities and scaring away spirits, as well as the wish for a good harvest.
 However, one of the most popular stories is the legend of Atilaba.
 This fantastical wrestler supposedly drove away a plague of locusts by using torches that he made from pine trees.
 Thus the Torch Festival is to celebrate this victory.

-To be completely honest with you, I hadn’t planned to visit Baisha during this celebration.
-I found out that it was gonna be celebrated on the same day I was there and it was a nice surprise.
+I hadn’t planned to visit Baisha during this celebration, and I discovered it would be celebrated the same day I was there, which was a nice surprise.

-If you are looking for something else to do in the area don’t miss my travel guide to the Jade Dragon Snow Mountain and Shangri-La.
+If you want something else to do in the area, don’t miss my travel guide to the Jade Dragon Snow Mountain and Shangri-La.

 Don’t forget to check out my Yunnan travel guide.